DmitriiDes/Java_Programming-_Principles_of_Software_Design/week1/readme.md

 </p><p>
 Specifically, for this assignment, you will add new methods to one class, the EarthQuakeClient class:
 </p><ul><li>
-</li><li>Write the method filterByDepth that has three parameters, an ArrayList of type QuakeEntry named quakeData, a double named minDepth and a double named maxDepth.
+Write the method filterByDepth that has three parameters, an ArrayList of type QuakeEntry named quakeData, a double named minDepth and a double named maxDepth.
 This method should return an ArrayList of type QuakeEntry of all the earthquakes from quakeData whose depth is between minDepth and maxDepth, exclusive.
 (Do not include quakes with depth exactly minDepth or maxDepth.)
 </li><li>Write the void method quakesOfDepth that has no parameters to use filterByDepth and print all the earthquakes from a data source whose depth is between a given minimum and maximum value.
 You should also print out the number of earthquakes found.
 </li></ul>
 <h3>Assignment 3: Filtering by Phrase in Title</h3>